 We are highly experienced dental implant specialists in Cheltenham, so feel free to speak with us if you have any other complicated medical problems.
-In the vast majority of cases, health problems should not decline to give a patient dental implants.
+In the vast majority of cases, health problems should not prevent the use of dental implants.